-Aptinyx Inc. was spun out of a predecessor company, Naurex Inc., following the acquisition of Naurex by Allergan in 2015.
+Aptinyx was spun out of a predecessor company, Naurex, as part of its acquisition by Allergan in 2015.

-Allergan’s acquisition was focused on Naurex’s lead NMDA receptor modulators in clinical development as differentiated therapies for depression: Phase 3-ready rapastinel (formerly called GLYX-13) and Phase 2 drug candidate apimostinel (formerly called NRX-1074).
-Across multiple clinical studies, Naurex demonstrated that rapastinel and NRX-1074 had rapid-acting and robust antidepressant efficacy and were very well tolerated.
-The research and development of these lead compounds provided clear validation of Naurex’s unique mechanism for modulating the NMDA receptor.
+Allergan’s acquisition focused on Naurex’s lead NMDA receptor modulators in clinical development as differentiated therapies for depression: Phase 3-ready rapastinel (formerly called GLYX-13) and Phase 2 drug candidate apimostinel (formerly called NRX-1074).
+Across multiple clinical studies, Naurex demonstrated that rapastinel and apimostinel had rapid-acting and robust antidepressant efficacy and were very well tolerated.
+The research and development of these lead compounds provided clear validation of Naurex’s unique mechanism for modulating NMDA receptors.

-Based on key attributes of rapastinel and NRX-1074, Naurex built an extensive chemistry platform for discovering small molecules that modulate the NMDA receptor, including many with varied activity and selectivity.
-Upon the acquisition by Allergan, the Naurex team spun out this platform and the resultant early-stage development programs into a new company, Aptinyx, with the goal of continuing the successful track record of innovation to develop meaningful advances in the treatment of additional diseases of the brain and central nervous system.
+Based on experience with rapastinel and apimostinel, which are peptides, Naurex built an extensive chemistry platform for discovering small molecules that modulate the NMDA receptor with diverse activity and selectivity profiles.
+During the acquisition by Allergan, the Naurex team spun out this platform and the resultant early-stage development programs into a new company, Aptinyx.
+The company’s goal is to continue the successful track record of innovation to develop meaningful advances in the treatment of additional diseases of the brain and central nervous system.